SanthubagadiDev/Credit-Default-Predictor/README.md

 ---

 ## 🎯 Problem Statement
+Financial institutions face significant losses due to credit card defaults, making it essential to accurately predict customers who are likely to fail in meeting their payment obligations.
+Traditional risk assessment methods often struggle to capture complex relationships between customer demographics, repayment behavior, and financial history.

-To build a classification model that predicts whether a customer will default on their credit card payment in the next month, with emphasis on identifying **high-risk customers**.
+The objective of this project is to build a machine learning model that predicts whether a credit card customer will default on their payment in the next month, using historical payment behavior, billing information, and demographic data.

 ---